 Anyone who cannot be found on the printed roll and individuals who cast their vote away from a voting place are required to cast a special vote.
 Special voting papers include a declaration form, which is completed and signed by the voter.
 There are a number of reasons why a person may not be found on the printed roll – for example, if the person has enrolled after writ day, is enrolled in a different electorate, is on the unpublished roll, or is not enrolled.

 Voters who need help to read or mark their voting papers can be assisted by a friend, family member or electoral official in the voting place.

-Advance voting starts on Monday 11 September.
+Advance voting starts on the Monday 12 days before election day.